seiler-emerson/Exercicios_Java/exercicio 012 - Preco com Desconto/README.md

-# Exercicio - Preço com Desconto
+# Exercise - Discounted Price
-- Faça um algoritmo que leia o preço de um produto e mostre seu novo preço, com 5% de desconto.
+- Make an algorithm that reads the price of a product and displays its new price, with a 5% discount.

 <details >
   <summary><b>Problem Description - PT-BR</b></summary>

-- Faça um programa que leia um número de 0 a 9999 e mostre na tela cada um dos dígitos separados.
+- Faça um algoritmo que leia o preço de um produto e mostre seu novo preço, com 5% de desconto.

 </details>